 Cindy Ratcliffe, a new follower on Facebook, was having problems making the same recipe but couldn’t get the curds to form.
 She was looking for some help and I knew exactly how to get her beyond the curds and give her some great tips about the final stage.
 I was truly excited to see if her third try would make a difference following my instructions.
 A couple of hours ago I received a picture of Cindy’s third and fourth attempt.
 Ricotta and Mozzarella!

-Here are the instructions for making this super easy cheese in 30 minutes!
 The recipe does have some adaptations which will be highlighted in red!
 Thank you Cindy for sharing the picture with me!

 30 Minute Mozzarella